PubLLicanProject/llm_server/readme.txt

 (This will be fairly big, you should use a volume with enough storage - such as a "volatile" folder)

-When you run the script, it will create a local conda environment and install all the necessary packages It will also install and build llama.cpp, which will be needed for conversion and quantisation
+When you run the script, it will create a local conda environment and install all the necessary packages It will also install ollama.

-Then it will run the conversion and quantisation for an example model (A Llama variant from nvidia) This can then be executed - slexample.sh calls sbatch to run the specified model on a slurm cluster example.sh will run it without slurm
+Then it will run an example model (A Llama variant from nvidia) - slexample.sh calls sbatch to run the specified model on a slurm cluster example.sh will run it without slurm

-One installed and running you can use the following scripts to interact with the server
+Once installed and running you can use the following scripts to interact with the server

-get_model.py <model_name> will download a model and create quantised versions of it sbatch slurm_start.sh <model_name> will start the server with the model prompt.sh will generate text using the prompt or promptb64.sh will take a base64 encoded prompt
+activate_conda_env.sh will activate the conda environment and ollama server installed by build.sh get_model.py <model_name> will download a model and create quantised versions of it sbatch slurm_start.sh <model_name> will start the server with the model prompt.sh will generate text using the prompt or promptb64.sh will take a base64 encoded prompt